 What is Perfume?

-So what exactly is perfume?
 First and foremost, it’s a cosmetic, meaning that it either brings about an aesthetic change or imparts a fragrance to the skin.
-So, perfume sits in the same category as skin creams, body lotions, makeup and a whole host of other beauty recipes.
+So, perfume sits in the same category as skin creams, body lotions, makeup, and a whole host of other beauty recipes.

 But what that doesn’t tell you, is that perfumery is an artform… and a difficult one to master.
-Honestly, I thought soap making was difficult, but really it has nothing on DIY perfume.
+Honestly, I thought soap making was difficult, but really it has nothing on making perfumes.

 It’s not the actual method that makes it difficult, it’s the designing, refining and adjusting your fragrance blend that gets tricky.